k-sanchxz/RTOS-Embedded-Audio/README.md

 ---
 ## Required Local Setup (Important)

-The `audios/` and `runtime/` directories are **not pushed to GitHub** and must be created locally.
+The runtime directory is not in the repo and has to be created locally

 ---

-### 1. Create the Audio Directory
-mkdir audios
-Place WAV files inside this folder
-Install FFmpeg (Required for Audio Conversion) sudo apt update sudo apt install ffmpeg
-Run this command in audios directory to convert to compatible format: ffmpeg -i audios/<ORIGINAL_FILE>.wav -t 15 -ac 1 -ar 16000 -sample_fmt s16 audios/<MODIFIED_FILE>.wav

-### 2. Create the Runtime FIFO Directory
+Create the Runtime FIFO Directory
 This is a virtual UART used by the embedded device: mkdir runtime mkfifo runtime/audio_in.fifo